trickstival/Fireshot/README.md

 # Fireshot

+## -- UPDATE --

+Maybe this lib is not sustainable, cause everytime a function is executed it counts on the firebase bill.

 ## This lib is under development

 This is a lib that abstracts the firebase modelling.
 If you want to contribute